risk-first/website/Coordination-Risk.md

 > "The forming–storming–norming–performing model of group development was first proposed by Bruce Tuckman in 1965, who said that these phases are all necessary and inevitable in order for the team to grow, face up to challenges, tackle problems, find solutions, plan work, and deliver results." - [Tuckman's Stages Of Group Development, _Wikipedia_](https://en.wikipedia.org/wiki/Tuckmans_stages_of_group_development)

-Specifically, this describes a process whereby a new group will form and then be required to work together.
+Specifically this describes a process whereby a new group will form and then be required to work together.
 In the process, they will have many _disputes_.
 Ideally, the group will resolve these disputes internally and emerge as a team, with a common [Goal In Mind](Glossary#goal-in-mind).

-Since [Coordination](Coordination-Risk) is about[Resource Allocation](Coordination-Risk#problems-of-coordination) the skills of staff can potentially be looked at as resources to allocate.
+Since [Coordination](Coordination-Risk) is about [Resource Allocation](Coordination-Risk#problems-of-coordination) the skills of staff can potentially be looked at as resources to allocate.
 This means handling [Coordination Risk](Coordination-Risk) issues like:

- - People leaving, taking their [Internal Models](Glossary#Internal-Model) and expertise with them [Key Person Risk](Scarcity-Risk#Staff-Risk).
+ - People leaving, taking their [Internal Models](Glossary#Internal-Model) and expertise with them ([Key Person Risk](Scarcity-Risk#Staff-Risk)).
- - People requiring external training, to understand new tools and techniques [Learning Curve Risk](Communication-Risk#learning-curve-risk).
+ - People requiring external training, to understand new tools and techniques ([Learning Curve Risk](Communication-Risk#learning-curve-risk)).
  - People being protective about their knowledge in order to protect their jobs ([Agency Risk](Agency-Risk)).

 > "As a rough rule, three programmers organised into a team can do only twice the work of a single programmer of the same ability - because of time spent on coordination problems." - [Gerald Wienberg, _The Psychology of Computer Programming_](https://en.wikipedia.org/wiki/Gerald_Weinberg)

 ## In Living Organisms

 Vroom and Yetton's organisational model isn't relevant to just teams of people.
 We can see it in the natural world too.
-Although _the majority_ of cellular life on earth (by weight) is [single celled organisms](http://www.stephenjaygould.org/library/gould_bacteria.html), the existence of _humans_ (to pick a single example) demonstrates that sometimes it's better to try to mitigate [Coordination Risk](Coordination-Risk) and work as a team, accepting the [Complexity Risk](Complexity-Risk) and [Communication Risk](Communication-Risk) this entails.
+Although _the majority_ of cellular life on earth (by weight) is [single celled organisms](http://www.stephenjaygould.org/library/gould_bacteria.html), the existence of _humans_ (to pick a single example) demonstrates that sometimes it's better for cells to try to mitigate [Coordination Risk](Coordination-Risk) and work as a team, accepting the [Complexity Risk](Complexity-Risk) and [Communication Risk](Communication-Risk) this entails.
 For example, in the human body, we have:

  - **Various [systems](https://en.wikipedia.org/wiki/List_of_systems_of_the_human_body)**: such as the [Respiratory System](https://en.wikipedia.org/wiki/Respiratory_system) or the [Digestive System](https://en.wikipedia.org/wiki/Human_digestive_system).
 Each of these systems contains...
  - **Organs**, such as the heart or lungs, which contain..